Data Processing and Information Security Addendum ("Addendum")

 “Sub-Processor” means any Processor engaged by Qubit or a member of the Qubit Group.

 1.2 All capitalised terms used but not defined in this Addendum shall have the meaning ascribed to such terms in the Services Agreement.
-In the case of conflict or ambiguity between any provision in this Addendum and any provision contained in the Services Agreement, the provision in this Agreement shall prevail.
+In the case of conflict or ambiguity between any provision in this Addendum and any provision contained in the Services Agreement, the provision in this Addendum shall prevail.

 1.3 Where the words "include", "includes", "including" or "in particular" are used in an Addendum, they are deemed to have the words without limitation following them.